-We update our data quarterly, making iterative improvements, adding new sources and new fields, and ensuring our faster moving data fields stay up to date.
+We update our data consistently to make iterative improvements, add new sources and fields, and ensure our fields stay up-to-date.

-- Ensure we have current job title, company, and location for as many profiles as possible.
+- To ensure that we have current job title, company, and location information for as many profiles as possible.

-- Increase total volume of data through our data union
+- To increase the total volume of data through our Data Union.

-- Our most highly valued data partners provide us linkages that cannot be found elsewhere.
-By taking advantage of these linkages we are able to often merge what would be multiple "sides" of our data together.
+- Our most highly-valued data partners provide linkages that cannot be found elsewhere.
+By taking advantage of these, we are often able to merge what would be multiple "sides" of our data together.

 - Adding new data fields allows our customers to power new products and create new features.
 We typically aim to have relatively strong coverage of a new field before we add it to the production data.
-However, some fields are valued enough that we provide them as "beta" fields to our license customers and don't expose them in the API
+However, some fields are valued enough that we provide them as "restricted" fields to our license customers and don't expose them in the APIs.

-- While we are relatively strict with our merging logic, by finding new ways to increase the number of profiles we merge without instantiating new errors allows us to increase the total volume of data without needing to acquire new sources of linkages.
+- While we are relatively strict with our merging logic, finding new ways to increase the number of profiles that we merge without creating new errors allows us to increase the total volume of data without needing to acquire new sources of linkages.

-- Improved standardization results in cleaner person profiles with better field-level de-duplication.
-Improved standardization can also allow us to resolve more profiles together
+- Improved standardization results in cleaner profiles with better field-level de-duplication.
+Improved standardization also allows us to successfully merge more profiles.

-When deploying an update, the API typically experiences a few minutes of downtime.
-All API customers with an active email attached to their key will be notified of this about a week in advance.
+When deploying an update, our APIs typically experience a few minutes of downtime.
+We will notify all API customers with an active email attached to their key of this about a week in advance.

-With the v5 schema our goal is to make persistence commitments regarding how each field will evolve between data releases.
+With the v5 schema, our goal is to make persistence commitments regarding how each field will evolve between data releases.
 We aim to do this in order to help our customers build applications around our data that are sustainable.
-Any changes outside the potential changes listed in the Person Manual will be announced 90 days in advance of any release.
+We will announce any changes outside the potential changes listed in the Person Manual 90 days in advance of any release.